Student television in the United Kingdom: The National Student Television Association

 The National Student Television Association (NaSTA) was believed to be formed in 1970, and comprises over forty affiliated stations from all over the United Kingdom.
 In late 2016, it was discovered that the Association was formed in 1968.
 It runs an annual awards ceremony in which eligible stations submit examples of their programming for appraisal by judges drawn from the wider broadcast industry.
-The most recent edition was held by QuaysTV, the station run out of The University of Salford.
-The 2021 Awards will be the second consecutive time QuaysTV have hosted the annual awards.
-After originally winning the bid in 2019, COVID-19 cancelled the scheduled awards for 2020 and they were later held virtually from MediaCityUK in October of 2020.

-The association is currently led by the Chair, Joe Wilmot.
-Previous people who have chaired the association include Benjamin Kay, Christopher Osborn and Avneet Chauhan.

 The earliest evidence of a NaSTA awards ceremony is the late 1970s.
 GUST still have the trophy that was awarded to the winners and have a video archive with interviews following the win.
 YSTV possess a "freestyle award" trophy from 1989.
 The earliest documented record of a NaSTA conference however dates from the 1995 conference, with eight member stations in attendance.
 Each year one of the affiliated stations volunteers to be the host station of NaSTA, hosting the awards ceremony and administrating the organisation - this includes the managing of finances, communications and promotion for the entire organisation.

+Students involved with NaSTA automatically become part of STAN - the Student Television Alumni Network (STAN) following their graduation.
+STAN is run by a committee of alumni, and hold events throughout the year for both former and current students.

 In October 2008, NaSTA launched Freshers TV, a collaboration of over 20 student stations across the United Kingdom providing a television channel to cover freshers' week at universities across the country.
 This was made available on Freewire, SUBtv and online via the Freshers TV website with the assistance of the JANET network.

 The first live FreshersTV show was broadcast in October 2010 by hosts, LSTV, and another in October 2011 by new hosts SUSUtv.